 In the 17th century, due to the impoverishment of the parish, the interior of the church and its walls remained neglected.
-It was not until 1721 that Piotr Olchowski from Reszel reconstructed the two falling into ruin chapels.
+It was not until 1721 that Piotr Olchowski from Reszel rebuilt both chapels near the tower, falling into disrepair.
 The church was severely affected by the quartering of Napoleonic troops in 1807.
 In 1819, the vault over the organ gallery collapsed, and in 1864 the entire building was in danger of collapsing and had to be closed.
-The church was put into use after a general renovation carried out in the years 1866-1868, but the work on the interior lasted a dozen or so years longer.
-During World War II, the church was saved from destruction by Fr.
-Jan Hanowski, who managed to get the Russians to not destroy the temple.
+The church was put into use after a general renovation carried out in the years 1866-1868, but the restoration work on the interior continued for several years.
+During World War II, the church was saved from destruction by Jan Hanowski, who managed to obtain an order from the Russians to not destroy the temple.
 In the years 1999 – 2002 the church façades were renovated.

 Inside, the central nave, 9.2 meters wide, was covered with a net vault, and in 5.1 meter wide aisles a crystal vault was used.
-The vaults were based on five pairs of smooth, massive, octagonal pillars supporting high, pointed, moulded arcades on impost bands.
+The vaults were based on five pairs of smooth, massive, octagonal pillars, supporting high pointed, moulded arcades on impost bands.
 On the walls of the aisles, the vaults were lowered onto high, moulded, blind arcades, set on high plinths.
-The vault corbels were designed in the form of polychrome, bearded male heads, made of terracotta.
+The vault corbels were designed in the form of polychrome, bearded male heads made of terracotta.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.

 Herrmann C., Mittelalterliche Architektur im Preussenland, Petersberg 2007.

 Kościoły i kaplice archidiecezji warmińskiej, tom 1, red.
 B.Magdziarz, Olsztyn 1999.